MagnusRichert/ASAPR/README.md

 On the right side of the GUI you have to provide the well data.
 As the wells are mostly standardized we are reading the well data from a *.txt file, as it is easy to share, modify and reuse.
 An example of such a file is included in the repository as "24well.txt".

+In general the file contains seven values that completely describe the wells.

+e.g 24well.txt

+number_x: 6          # number of wells in x Direction
+number_y: 4          # number of wells in y Direction
+diameter: 15.5       # diameter of each well
+depth: 17.3          # depth of each well
+distance_well: 3.5   # distamce between each well
+distance_x: 7.8      # distance from the outer well to the wall in x Direction
+distance_y: 6.0      # distance from the outer well to the wall in y Direction

+In case of uncertainties, there is also an image that shows these required values above.

 #### Select wells to scratch

 After loading the well file, the layout should be plotted in the central area of the GUI.
 By clicking a well it turns red and will be excluded from scratching.
 Dragging your clicked mouse and releasing it will also select/deselect all wells underneath.
 The well in the bottom left corner represents the well closest to the coordinate origin, wich is the home position of your printer.
 It is usually the bottom left corner of the printbed as well.

 #### Generate G-Code

 The final step is to enter the name of your *.gcode file and to generate the G-Code.
 BEFORE running it on the 3D-Printer be sure to read the next chapter.
+In the future there might be the option to send the generated G-Code right from the GUI over W-Lan, until then you need to save the G-Code on a SD-Card and plug into the 3d-printer.

 ### Running the G-Code